JoeTester1965/SDRPlayBatDetector/README.md

 I connected [one of these](https://www.ebay.co.uk/itm/115592159244) to [one of those](https://www.sdrplay.com/sdrplay-announces-the-rspdx-r2/) for this.

-Some experience will be needed with Linux, GnuRadio and a sensor / SDR receiver pair that works in the range 40 to 120 000 Hz or so.
+Some experience will be needed with Linux, GnuRadio and a sensor / SDR receiver pair that works in the range 40 to 120 kHz or so.

 ```console
 sudo apt-get update upgrade